 French Weather and Climate

-Despite the fact that France is not a huge country, the weather varies greatly from region to region.
-In France there are four types of climate, each one linked to one of the assorted coastal, mountainous or inland areas.
+Although France is not a huge country, the weather varies greatly from region to region.
+In France, there are four types of climate, each one linked to one of the assorted coastal, mountainous or inland areas.

 Mediterranean Climate

-This can be found on the south coast of France and is popular with holiday makers looking for some summer sun.
-This area benefits from warmer climates thanks to Occitanie bordering with Spain in the western parts, along the Riviera and Monaco down the Italian border on the east.
-The Mediterranean coast is known for its long, hot summers and milder than average winters.
+This can be found on the south coast of France and is popular with holidaymakers looking for some summer sun.
+This area benefits from warmer climates thanks to Occitanie bordering Spain to the west and along the Riviera and Monaco along the Italian border to the east.
+The Mediterranean coast is known for its long, hot summers and milder-than-average winters.

 Oceanic Climate

 This area lies just off the north coast of France.
-At one end is Dunkerque, then along the English Channel, known for its freezing cold waters, reaching all the way round to the far western area of Brittany.
-The west coast from Brest in the north to Biarritz in the south also has a similar climate of having a mild climate all year round.
+At one end is Dunkerque, then along the English Channel, known for its freezing cold waters, it reaches all the way around to the far western area of Brittany.
+The west coast from Brest in the north to Biarritz in the south also has a mild climate all year round.

 Continental Climate

 A huge portion of eastern France is landlocked thanks to the borders of Belgium and Germany.
 This means the weather in these areas is a lot like other continental areas.
-This means the winters can get very hot and the winters can get incredibly cold.
+This means summers can get extremely hot, and the winters can become incredibly cold with freezing temperatures.

 Mountain Climate

-France is home to five mountain ranges, the most famous being the Alps, but also on the eastern border with Germany, Italy and Switzerland is Vosges, and Jura.
-Next there is the Massif Central between the middle of France and the south coast; and the Pyrenees separating France and Spain.
-All these areas will have cool climates all year round with the Southern Alps being warmer than the Northern Alps.
+France is home to five mountain ranges, the most famous being the Alps, but also on the eastern border with Germany, Italy, and Switzerland are the Vosges and the Jura.
+Next, there is the Massif Central between the middle of France and the south coast, and the Pyrenees, which separate France and Spain.
+All these areas will have cool climates all year round, with the Southern Alps being warmer than the Northern Alps.

-As a general rule, the Loire is considered to be the dividing line between the northern climate and the significantly warmer climate in the south.
+As a rule, the Loire is considered to be the dividing line between the northern climate and the warmer climate in the south.
+If you’re interested to learn more about France, explore our French blog and our article with over 100 interesting and unusual facts about this remarkable country.